tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

 true
 ```

-`Example` module might be even not defined - it's just an arbitrary name.
+`Example` module is not defined here - it's just an arbitrary name.

 => it's possible to call any module function this way: